 I didn’t know why I did it, but I did it.
-I signed up for a 4-day Spanish speaking local tour that took off from the Atacama and headed to Uyuni.
-It’s a group of six, and the tour guide could only speak Spanish.
-Now that I think of it, I should have been better prepared – what if something bad happened and I had to support system around me in the most remote places in the world?
+I signed up for a 4-day Spanish-speaking local tour that took off from the Atacama and headed to Uyuni.
+It was a group of six, and the tour guide could only speak Spanish.
+Now that I think of it, I should have been better prepared – what if something bad happened and I had no support system around me in the most remote places in the world?
 Luckily, I had an amazing group of peers coming from Germany and Spain that translate what the tour guide said for me.
-We ended up had a great time during our 4 days in Bolivia, and I will tell my story bit by bit.
+We ended up having a great time during our 4 days in Bolivia, and I will tell my story bit by bit.
 For this post, I am going straight to the highlight of my excursion – the Salt Flat.
 For the first part of our journey from Chile to Uyuni, check out: Lagoon!
 Lagoon!
 Reasons Why You Should Go to Uyuni from the Beautiful Atacama.

 Do you know that the Atacama is one of the best places for stargazing?
 Check out: How to Spend 4 Days Discovering the Best of the Atacama.

 Unfortunately, our tour guide (a.k.a. driver) overslept and we couldn’t make it to our first stop on Incahuasi Island for the sunrise.
 We stopped in the middle of the Salt Flat and still we had a great view of the sunrise from the horizon.

 Salar de Uyuni – the world’s largest mirror